fmarino-ipzs/eid-it-wallet-docs/docs/en/security-privacy-considerations.rst

 Verifier checks the Wallet Attestation during exchanges (sent with the authorization response), ensuring that it meets the security criteria required by the Verifier and is under the sole responsability of its issuer, the trusted Wallet Provider.

 .. note::
-  Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_] and it is not clearly defined what "stored in a secure Wallet" means.
+  Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_] and it is not clearly defined what ^stored in a secure Wallet^ means.
 Without this detail, this requirement is considered only partially satisfied.
 Indeed, the Wallet Attestation guarantees that the Wallet Instance is operating on a secure, trusted device and adheres to the strict security policies set by the Wallet Provider.
 However, the attestation does not directly guarantee that each
   Credential within the Wallet is stored securely; it verifies the overall security of the Wallet environment, within which the Credentials reside.
 Therefore, while the attestation supports the Verifier's confidence that the Credential comes from a secure source, it is ultimately a broad assurance of the Wallet's security, rather than a specific validation of individual Credential storage.

 SR-V-20
-"""""""
+^^^^^^^
 .. list-table::
    :widths: 8 92